Jzmo/HW/BasicTest/CNN/readme.md

 the accuracy and cross entropy (estimated by test testbase)

 **Compare to MNIST_training_model by simple layer neural net, the accuracy improve from about 90% to above 97%**
 **Actrally the result was got by only 5500 samples, when using 55000 samples the accuracy was up to about 99.5%.
-But it took too long time and I forgot to save the result**
+But it took too long time and I forgot to save the result**:expressionless: